Ajatt-Tools/rikaitan/docs/templates.md

 ## Legacy Helpers

-Yomichan has historically used Handlebars templates to generate the HTML used on the search page and results popup.
+Rikaitan has historically used Handlebars templates to generate the HTML used on the search page and results popup.
-To simplify the and improve Yomichan's capabilities, the HTML elements are now generated directly using a different process.
+To simplify the and improve Rikaitan's capabilities, the HTML elements are now generated directly using a different process.

 As such, there are several leftover Handlebars helpers that do not have much utility for Anki templates, but are kept for compatibility purposes.